OETBoston/rfpro/README.md

   5. **Post-Deployment Verification**:
      - After deployment, check the AWS Console to verify the status of the stack.
 Navigate to the CloudFront section to view the status and details of your deployment.
      - **Accessing the Application**: If the deployment is successful, the CloudFront domain provided will serve as the entry point to your application.
 Use this domain to access and test the deployed application.

-This detailed summary provides a step-by-step guide to configuring and deploying the application using the AWS CDK script.
-Ensure that each step is completed accurately to avoid deployment issues and ensure a smooth setup.